Kaiser Permanente suspends 2,200 unvaccinated employees – KION546

 Kaiser Permanente suspends 2,200 unvaccinated employees

 OAKLAND, Calif.
 (AP) — Health care giant Kaiser Permanente has put more than 2,200 employees nationwide on unpaid leave for choosing not to get vaccinated against the coronavirus.
+That’s a little over 1% of its workforce.
 The company says the employees have until Dec.
 1 to get vaccinated and those who choose not to will be terminated.
 The Oakland-based company has about 216,000 employees.
-It says that since announcing the vaccination requirement on Aug 2, the vaccination rate among employees has gone from 78% to 92%.
-The vaccine mandates have proven successful with many companies and other employers seeing high compliance rates.
+It says that since announcing the requirement on Aug 2, the vaccination rate among employees has gone from 78% to 92%.
+The vaccine mandates have proven successful, with many companies and employers seeing high compliance rates.
 Kaiser did not disclose how many exemptions it has approved for religious and medical reasons.